labyrinthinesecurity/automatedReasoning/recipes/ripTide/README.md

 ![Alt text](https://github.com/labyrinthinesecurity/automatedReasoning/blob/main/recipes/ripTide/monsterRipTide.png)

-**ripTide** is an automated reasoning pattern which checks whether a principal Id belongs to an exceptions list.
+**ripTide** is an automated reasoning pattern which checks if a member from a set belongs to another set.
+It solves a wide range of group membership problems.

 - Suppose that, from ground truth, we collect a list of principal IDs belonging to a first set.
 Since the information is "from the field", we call this set the ***bottom up*** set.
 - Now suppose that we have an exceptions list of principal IDs.
 Since this list is axiomatic, we call it the ***top down*** set.